 Love that special fresh smell of a real Christmas tree?

-You can source a beautiful tree to decorate that has been grown locally in the Cambrian Mountains or the slopes of the Teifi valley.
-There's a choice of size and type - fir, spruce or pine.
+You can source a beautiful tree grown locally in the Cambrian Mountains or the slopes of the Teifi valley.
+There's a choice of size and type to decorate - fir, spruce or pine.